CRA GST Returns During COVID-19

 Shakedowns and Other Hits on Hold for Now

 CRA says no new audits will be started until further notice.
-This goes for both GST and Income Tax.
+This goes for both GST Returns and Income Tax.

 Almost as impressive is that Appeals have been designated as a critical service, meaning current service levels will be maintained.
 No word on whether they can maintain their current pace of being 18 months behind all the time.